manrueda/lokijs-datagrid/README.md

 * type: Data type of the field
 * isTrue: This string is going to be inserted in the cell if the value is true.
 Can be HTML (Only form boolean type data)
 * isTrue: This string is going to be inserted in the cell if the value is false.
 Can be HTML (Only form boolean type data)
+* filter: Defines if the column is filterable or not

 #### options
 Object with a mix of properties